ra559/cis106/index.markdown

     * Install/Remove Software
     * Difference between web browser, the internet, and a search engine
 > Not knowing this things does not mean you will fail the course.
 It means that you will have to spend extra time studying.

+## MacOS Users Read this:
+* If you have a rencent MacOS Computer ( Apple M series of CPUs), you can use it for the class.
+The setup is different but I can guide you.
+* If you are using a MacOS Computer with an Intel CPU, make sure that it meets the same requirement as for windows.

 ## Advice
-* If you find that the content of the course is too much or that you have too many gaps in your knowledge, I suggest that you take this course after CIS 180 and CIS 116.
+* If you find that the content of the course is too much or that you have too many gaps in your knowledge, I suggest that you take CIS-107 then CIS 180 or CIS 116.
 * If you do not have a decent computer (one that can be used for virtualization) you will have a very poor experience in this course.
-For this reason, I have alocated a computer in the lab (H311) that you can use.
-You will need to contact me ahead of time so I can setup a user for you.
+Contact me to discuss your options.

 ## Resources
 * **Books**